RohanAlexander/telling_stories_with_data/_book/04-workflow.md

 ### Cross-references

 It can be useful to cross-reference figures, tables, and equations.
 This makes it easier to refer to them in the text.
 To do this for a figure we refer to the name of the R chunk that creates or contains the figure.
 For instance, `(Figure \@ref(fig:uniquename))` will produce: (Figure \@ref(fig:uniquename)) as the name of the R chunk is `uniquename`.
-We also need to add 'fig' in front of the chunk name so that R Markdown knows that it is a figure.
+We also need to add 'fig' in front of the chunk name so that R Markdown knows that this is a figure.
 We then include a 'fig.cap' in the R chunk that specifies a caption.

 ````markdown
 ```{r uniquename, fig.cap = "Number of illnesses in the past two weeks, based on the 1977--1978 Australian Health Survey", echo = TRUE}